robchapp/DS-340W-Fantasy-Football-Prediction/README.md

 The project focuses on **QB/RB/WR/TE/K/DEF** fantasy scoring and evaluates models using historical data and backtesting.

+To view only player specific results run the Code files.
+To see comparison statistics and player results run `ARIMA_ARIMAX_NN_340W_Comparison.R`

 Our original Parent Paper code is the **Univariate ARIMA** file.
 Our Innovations are the **ARIMAX** and **Neural network time-series models**.
 We created a comparison file that we use to determine the true results as our predictions are relatively the same between each group.
 ---